-- The general provisions of these rules shall apply to all units of the Party and the model rules and standing orders appended to these constitutional rules shall apply to:
+- 1. The general provisions of these rules shall apply to all units of the Party and the model rules and standing orders appended to these constitutional rules shall apply to:

 - A. CLPs;

 - B. member branches organised within CLPs;

 - C. Women's Branches;

 - D. Young Labour and Young Labour Branches;

 - E. Local Government Committees (LGCs);

 - F. local government Labour groups;

-- G. the Scottish executive, Welsh executive and English Regional Executive Committees, including when acting as European Constituency Labour Parties; and
+- G. the Scottish executive, Welsh executive and English Regional Executive Committees; and

 - H. BAME Branches.

-- 2. The NEC shall have the authority to:

-- A. where the NEC considers local circumstances render it necessary, modify the rules laid down by Party conference for the various Party units.
-Such modifications shall comply with the spirit and intention of the rules adopted by Party conference and may not alter the Party's objects, the basis or conditions of affiliated and individual membership, vary the procedure for the selection of parliamentary or local government candidates (except as provided for in the rules) or effect a change in the relationship between CLPs and the Party; and

-- B. amend these rules for the sole purpose of complying with a legal obligation set out in a judgment of the High Court, the Court of Appeal, the Inner House of the Court of Session, the Supreme Court of the United Kingdom or a statutory obligation in the United Kingdom and only to the extent necessary to comply with any such legal obligation and not further or otherwise.
-Any such amendments must be renewed and approved by the next subsequent meeting of Party conference or those amendments will cease to have effect at the close of that subsequent meeting of Party conference. - 3.
-Party units may adopt additional rules which shall not contravene the provisions contained in the rules adopted by Party conference and must be submitted to the NEC for endorsement prior to final adoption and implementation; pending such endorsement or rejection no such additional rule may be invoked. - 4.
+- 2. The NEC shall have the authority to: - A. where the NEC considers local circumstances render it necessary, modify the rules laid down by Party conference for the various Party units.
+Such modifications shall comply with the spirit and intention of the rules adopted by Party conference and may not alter the Party's objects, the basis or conditions of affiliated and individual membership, vary the procedure for the selection of parliamentary or local government candidates (except as provided for in the rules) or effect a change in the relationship between CLPs and the Party; and - B. amend these rules for the sole purpose of complying with a legal obligation set out in a judgment of the High Court, the Court of Appeal, the Inner House of the Court of Session, the Supreme Court of the United Kingdom or a statutory obligation in the United Kingdom and only to the extent necessary to comply with any such legal obligation and not further or otherwise.
+Any such amendments must be renewed and approved by the next subsequent meeting of Party conference or those amendments will cease to have effect at the close of that subsequent meeting of Party conference. - Party units may adopt additional rules which shall not contravene the provisions contained in the rules adopted by Party conference and must be submitted to the NEC for endorsement prior to final adoption and implementation; pending such endorsement or rejection no such additional rule may be invoked. - 4.
 The existing constitution and rules, or any part thereof, may be amended, altered or additions made thereto by resolutions carried on a card vote at Party conference in the manner provided for in the procedural rules for Party conference which are appended hereto.
 Notice of resolution embodying any such proposal must be sent to the General Secretary at the Head Office of the Party also in the manner provided for in the procedural rules. - 5.
 For the avoidance of any doubt, any dispute as to the meaning, interpretation or general application of the constitution, standing orders and rules of the Party or any unit of the Party shall be referred to the NEC for determination, and the decision of the NEC thereupon shall be final and conclusive for all purposes.
-The decision of the NEC subject to any modification by Party conference as to the meaning and effect of any rule or any part of this constitution and rules shall be final. - 6.
-Independent Disciplinary Process: transitional provisions Chapter 1, Clause IX.2a shall apply only up to and including 31 December 2021, during which time the provisions of Chapter 1, Clause IX.2b, Chapter 1, Clause X and Chapter 1, Clause XI shall have no effect.
-From 1 January 2022, Chapter 1, Clause IX.2a shall be null and void and shall have no effect and Chapter 1, Clause IX.2b, Chapter 1, Clause X and Chapter 1, Clause XI shall have full force and effect.
-In addition, reference to the NEC Disputes Panel and/or a sub-panel of the NEC Disputes Panel in these rules shall include any successor panel thereto.
+The decision of the NEC subject to any modification by Party conference as to the meaning and effect of any rule or any part of this constitution and rules shall be final.